Ward Gray Biddle

 Ward Gray Biddle (March 23, 1891 – May 28, 1946) was an Indiana businessman, Indiana University administrator, and politician.

 Early life and education

-Born on a farm in Madison County, Indiana, to parents Charles W. and Nellie Gray, Biddle attended county schools and graduated from Pendleton High School in 1909.
+Born on a farm in Madison County, Indiana, to parents Charles W. and Nellie (Gray) Biddle, Biddle attended county schools and graduated from Pendleton High School in 1909.
 He entered Indiana University immediately but did not complete his Bachelor's until 1916.

 Career

 Upon graduation, Biddle began a series of business positions, serving as assistant secretary of the Pendleton Trust Company (1916-1919), assistant cashier of the Anderson Banking Company (1919-1921), before serving as cashier of the Middletown State Bank, which he also organized and directed until 1923.
 That year, he returned to Indiana University where he became manager of the bookstore.
 He held this position through 1936 but along the way also served as the first director of IU's Indiana Memorial Union (1932-1936).
 In 1936, he became comptroller of the university and in 1937 joined the Indiana University Board of Trustees, serving as secretary of the Board until 1942.
 As part of a campus-wide reorganization under IU President Herman B Wells, Biddle's title was changed to vice president and Treasurer.
 He served in this position until his death.